soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-secure-score.md

 # Microsoft Secure Score (Preview)

+**Important** <br>
+Some information relates to prereleased product which may be substantially modified before it's commercially released.
+Microsoft makes no warranties, express or implied, with respect to the information provided here.

 With Microsoft Secure Score in the Microsoft 365 security center, you can have increased visibility and control over your organization’s security posture.
 From a centralized dashboard you can monitor and improve the security for your Microsoft 365 identities, data, apps, devices, and infrastructure.

 Microsoft Secure Score gives you robust visualizations, integration with other Microsoft products, comparison of your score with other companies, filtering by category, and much more.
 With the tool, you can complete security improvement actions within your organization and track the history of your score.
 The score can also reflect when third-party solutions have addressed recommended improvement actions.